-Adoption agencies often hire social workers to assist in placing children in appropriate homes and ensure the transition goes well.
+Adoption agencies often hire social workers to assist in placing children in appropriate homes and ensuring the transition goes well.
 Social workers employed by adoption agencies usually work closely with a variety of families looking to adopt, evaluating them and guiding them through the adoption application process.
 If this career appeals to you, read on for further information.

 |Degree Required||Bachelor's degree; master's degree preferred|